SavashOps/SavashOps/README.md

 ### 🧠 About Me

 - 🎓 **Bachelor’s in Software Engineering** from *Islamic Azad University*
-- 💻 Currently focusing on **Backend Development** (Node.js, Express, MongoDB)
+- 💻 Currently specializing in **Backend Development** with Node.js, Express, and MongoDB
-- 🎨 Experienced with **Frontend technologies** like HTML, CSS, Tailwind, and JS
+- 🎨 Comfortable and experienced with **Frontend technologies** like HTML, CSS, Tailwind, and JavaScript
-- 🚀 Passionate about problem-solving, clean architecture, and modern web systems
+- 🚀 Passionate about **problem-solving**, clean architecture, scalable systems, and modern web development
-- 🌍 Open to remote collaboration and backend-focused opportunities
+- 🌍 Open to remote collaboration and **full-stack** opportunities, with a **backend** focus

 ---